Training to become a homeopath

 How to choose a course

-We recognise a variety of courses with a range of approaches.
+We accredit a variety of courses with a range of approaches.
 They take part in regular development and review activities with us and with each other.
 Although we are happy to recommend any of these courses as satisfying the standards we require, each course has an individual ‘flavour’.

 Before you choose you should get to know the courses.
 Read the individual college websites and prospectuses thoroughly and draw up a shortlist before deciding on the course that most suits you.